 At present our website offers two points of entry.
 The ‘Timeline Experience’ tells the story of Spinoza, using rich graphic and other supporting material through which the user can navigate to enter and experience his very world.
 The ‘Database Search’ is a gateway to an enormous repository for the study of Spinoza, whose goal is eventually to assemble all first-hand documentation pertaining to him.
 Attractively designed without compromising on scholarly standards, our website promotes a source-based contextual approach to Spinoza who, revered and reviled, has had countless rumours and myths attached to his name over the course of the centuries.

 After extensive planning and user tests, November 2016 saw the beta release of The Spinoza Web, notably featuring the ‘Timeline Experience’ and Database with entries largely based on the historical and bibliographical research by Jeroen van de Ven.
+In March 2018 an additional viewer was released to make Spinoza’s writings available and comparable both in their original editions and in an authoritative English translation.
 Subsequent releases are scheduled to boost the ‘Database Search’ by making available in open access Spinoza’s writings both in their original editions and in an authoritative English translation.
 Further plans include the addition of an interactive element facilitating Spinoza studies.
 To help us realize our pursuits, we welcome all contributions including but not limited to financial support.
 Potential contributors are encouraged to get in touch using the Contact page.

 We gratefully acknowledge the generous funding received from our Sponsors.
 For all contributions in kind, ranging from IT support to copyright permissions, we thank the following individuals and institutions: